automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

 ```

 The required save-the-document method (`snapshot(contentType _: UTType)`) encodes any updates from the model back into the Automerge document.
-The SwiftUI system calls this method at different times, depending on the app platform.
+SwiftUI calls this method at different times, depending on the app platform.
-On macOS, it is invoked when the person using MeetingNotes invokes a "save" through the menu or keyboard shortcut.
+On macOS, it is invoked when the person using MeetingNotes uses "save" through the menu or keyboard shortcut.
-However, on iOS, the method is invoked more automatically, frequently driven by updating the UndoManager to let the system know the Document is dirty and an update can be saved.
+However, on iOS, the method is invoked automatically, driven by notifying the UndoManager to let the system know the Document is dirty and an update can be saved.

 ```swift
 func snapshot(contentType _: UTType) throws -> Document {